justinhersey/style-guide/buttons.md

 # Default Buttons

-Use the standard—yet classy—.flat for form actions and primary page actions.
+Use the .flat class for form actions and primary page actions.
 These are used extensively throughout the site.

 When using a <button> element, always specify a type.
-When using a <a> element, always add role="button" for accessibility.
+When using a `<a>` element, always add `role="button"` for accessibility.

 <button class="btn" type="button">Button button</button>
 <a class="btn" href="#" role="button">Link button</a>